 Grey is a beautiful neutral colour, but I believe that the over-the-top grey home trend will soon be coming to an end, in the same way that the builder beige and brown trend bit the dust.

 In other applications, dark greys and blue-greys look stunning, like on kitchen cabinets for example.
-But that's a problem too: because a look that stuns your eyes will eventually run it's course and you'll tire of it quickly.
-That's the reason I always stick with a classic white or light wood kitchen (which, IMHO, will never go out of style and is a soft backdrop in your home).
+BUT that's a problem too: because a look that stuns your eyes will eventually run it's course and you'll tire of it quickly.
+That's the reason I always stick with a classic white or light wood kitchen (which, IMHO, will never go out of style and is a soft, calming backdrop in your home).